The Inaugural Black Blues Culture Convening

 Versions of Gladys Bentley’s Harlemania show toured across the country.
 Shooting to notoriety as a fixture of Harlem nightlife, the Philly shows were a homecoming for the artist, stamped by New York Society.

-Appearing in a full suit, close cropped hair, and with a growling voice, Gladys was accompanied by a swing band and a line of Sepia Dolls.
+Appearing in a full suit, close cropped hair, and with a growling voice, Gladys was accompanied by a swing band and a line of dancers billed in most advertisements as “sepia dolls”.

-The Sepia Dolls were dancers who performed in a chorus line and were equally gender bending.
-Remembered by some as drag artists, or simply flamboyant a reporter in a 1930 review of Gladys show in the New York Age remarked “if these boys were put into dresses they would be indistinguishable from the chorines”.
+Performing in a chorus line, the “seipia dolls” were as gender bending as Gladys, remembered in print drag artists, or simply flamboyant.
+A reporter in a 1930 review of Gladys show in the New York Age remarked “if these boys were put into dresses they would be indistinguishable from the chorines”.
 Illustrations of the Sepia Dolls are a design detail in many of the advertisement for Gladys’ shows.

 How it taste, smell , feel, sound, look like?